unjs/redirect-ssl/README.md

 yarn add redirect-ssl # or npm install redirect-ssl
 ```

-Require and use `redirect-ss`.
+Require and use `redirect-ssl`.
 Make sure to use this middlware as the first in your middleware chain (if using express see [middleware chain](http://expressjs.com/en/guide/using-middleware.html):

 ```js
 const redirectSSL = require('redirect-ssl')